-As exciting and awesome the rewards of swinging can be, the lifestyle does come with some real worries & risk.
+As exciting and awesome as the rewards of swinging can be, the lifestyle does come with some real worries & risks.
 You should talk with your partner to see if you are both comfortable with the risks and share your worries with each other.
 You want to work together when deciding if the risks are worth the potential rewards of swinging.

 To help explain the risks you may encounter in swinging, let’s think of your relationship as a car.
-Right now, you are driving around in your car on the local roads doing the local speed limit.
+Right now, you are driving around in your car on local roads doing the speed limit.
 Your car might have a few dings in it from small things, like a shopping cart bumping into it.
 Those are your standard vanilla fights.
-Most relationships can handle driving on the local roads with ease.
+Most relationships can handle driving on local roads with ease.
 You are moving at a manageable speed with few road hazards and the occasional pothole that can be handled easily at these low speeds.

 The swinging lifestyle is like taking your car onto the highway and hitting the gas pedal.
-A small pothole can become a big problem when you are doing 70mph sandwiched and dealing with an 18-wheel tractor trailer weaving into your lane.
-It is very helpful to spot and avoid these potholes.
+A small pothole can become a big problem when you are doing 70mph sandwiched between SUVs and dealing with an 18-wheel tractor trailer weaving into your lane. you want to do everything you can to spot and avoid these potholes.
 What potholes might you encounter in the lifestyle?

-Even if you always use condoms, you can still catch some STI’s.
+Even if you always use condoms, you can still become infected with some STI’s.
 Herpes can be spread from skin to skin contact or even saliva, HPV can also be spread from skin to contact, not to mention crabs or syphilis also can be exchanged from simply rubbing thighs together.
 Many swingers don’t use condoms for oral sex, so you should talk with your partner about your risk comfort level.